Thee Ain: Climate

 The climate of the village is hot in summer and mild in winter because it is part of the Tihamah region, at about 1985 meters of elevation.
 The rain is heavy in the summer and medium in the winter.

-Description
+Agriculture

-This village is famous for agricultural crops such as bananas, Kadi, basil, lemon and palm trees, stores, and scenic river.
+This village is known for its agricultural crops such as bananas, Kadi, basil, lemon and palm trees, stores, and scenic river.